 The government has been actively restructuring the forest sector to enhance the effectiveness of land use and forest protection.
 Ongoing efforts to restructure the forestry sector may impact forest management practices during the ER-Program period.
 A master plan for restructuring the forest sector was approved in July 2013.
 The Plan includes re-organizing forest designations, strengthening competitiveness, adjusting the economic components of the forest sector, effectively mobilizing investment, and promoting development according to forestry economic and ecological regions.
 A new Forest Law will have major implications for forestry within the country.
 The Law was passed by the National Assembly on 16 November 2017.
-This has made revisions in the following areas: 1) strict management of conversion of natural forests except for security purposes [The Prime Minister will make decision on any case of conversion (in the past, PPC can make this)]; 2) logging in natural forests can only be permitted if forests are certified SFM; 3) focus of forestry is environmental services and limited logging from natural forests; 4) promotion of forestry business; 5) Improve forest tenure to clearly identify forest owners/users; 6) national forestry planning; and 7) control forest products through VPA/FLEGT and multi sector engagement.
+This has made revisions in the following areas: 1) strict management of conversion of natural forests except for security purposes [the Prime Minister will make decision on any case of conversion (in the past, PPC can make this)]; 2) logging in natural forests can only be permitted if forests are certified SFM; 3) focus of forestry as environmental services and limited logging from natural forests; 4) promotion of forestry business; 5) Improve forest tenure to clearly identify forest owners/users; 6) national forestry planning; and 7) control of forest products through VPA/FLEGT and multi sector engagement.
+The new Law provides for strengthened forest governance and clearer laws on how to deal with deforestation with more emphasis on involving local communities in protection.
+It supports the Vietnam Timber Legality Assurance System, and includes the issuance of the criteria, processes, procedures and competence on classification of the enterprises engaged in the harvesting, transportation, consumption, processing and checking of the legality and origin of forest products.
+It also stresses that forest ownership institutions must more closely follow the Civil Code 2013 (the constitution) and forests can now be preferentially allocated to ethnic minorities, households, individuals and communities with manner, customs, culture, beliefs and traditions which are closely attached to forests with more emphasis on sustainable forest management.

-The MARD master plan and Decree 30 have created a new opportunity for "renovation, restructuring, and boosting performance effectiveness" that aims to deal with the current constraints of state-run forestmanagement.
+The MARD master plan and Decree 30 have created a new opportunity for "renovation, restructuring, and boosting performance effectiveness" that aims to deal with the current constraints of state-run forest-management.
 Forest land has been allocated to state groups (i.e. state forest companies) and to non-state groups (i.e. households and communities).
-Decree 118/2014/ND-CP dated December 17, 2014 on restructuring and development of SFCs to improve their performance calls on the large state forestland owners (PFMBs, SUFMBs, SFCs) to review and demarcate the forestland boundaries to identify the remaining forestland boundary of the organizations on maps and on the ground in order to allocate the land most effectively.
+Decree 118/2014/ND-CP dated December 17, 201429 on restructuring and development of SFCs to improve their performance calls on the large state forestland owners (PFMBs, SUFMBs, SFCs) to review and demarcate the forestland boundaries to identify the remaining forestland boundary of the organizations on maps and on the ground in order to allocate the land most effectively.
 Most of the country's forests are still managed by state entities such as MBs and SFCs which jointly manage approximately 45% of the total forest area.
-Nationally, approximately 26% of forest land (3.5 million ha) is managed by about 1.2 million households.
+Nationally, approximately 26% of forest land (3.5 Mha) is managed by about 1.2 million households.